ekjphd/OLD/index.md

 6. **Save Your Changes**
    - After making your changes, scroll down to the "Commit changes" section.
-   - Add a commit message describing your changes, or just accept the auto-generated description (this is not a bit deal).
+   - It will ask you for a commit message describing your changes, but you can just accept the auto-generated description (this is not a big deal).
-   - Choose "Commit directly to the `main` branch" and click "Commit changes".
+   - Make sure "Commit directly to the `main` branch" is chosen (it should be by default) and click "Commit changes".

-7. **Submit a Pull Request**
-   - If you need to submit your changes back to the original repository, go to the "Pull requests" tab in your forked repository.
-   - Click "New pull request" and follow the instructions to create a pull request.

 ---